sirstudly/SpotifyWebJukebox/readme.md

 ## **Upcoming changes**

 - [ ] Show more than one song in the "Up next" list
+- [ ] Show more than 20 tracks when searching
 - [ ] Add ability to set playlist, set album, set artist radio, etc...
 - [ ] Set shuffle mode, repeat, etc.
 - [ ] Setup WSS server and push out notifications rather than poll every second